x-antares/University/README.md

 `php load_fixtures.php`

-## How see your load fixture in console
+## How to see your load fixture in console

 `php list_student.php`